 - Your app requires advanced functionalities (for example, social networks).

 Gartner predicts that PWAs will replace 50% of mobile apps by 2020.
-PWA is a technology on the rise, and many experts believe that it’s the future of mobile development.
+PWA software development is on the rise, and many experts believe that it’s the future of mobile development.

 Many data-driven business apps that don’t need to be built and deployed as native will surely be created as PWA.
 An example of that is Business-to-Employee apps.
 There’s no reason to invest a lot of time and money into building native apps if they’re perfect PWA candidates.